Kevin-Stone/Choteau-Weather/README.md

 # Choteau-Weather
-Data and visualization of Choteau,MT weather
+Data and visualization of Choteau, MT weather